graipher/bluewalker/README.md

 access to all Bluetooth LE Advertisement Data sent by nearby Bluetooth LE devices.

-## Compilation
+## Installing

 Bluewalker needs `golang.org/x/sys/unix` package to be installed, it can be installed with `go get golang.org/x/sys/unix`.
-After this package is installed, Bluewalker can be compiled (on linux) with `go install gitlab.com/jtaimisto/bluewalker`.
+After this package is installed, Bluewalker can be installed and compiled (on linux) with `go get gitlab.com/jtaimisto/bluewalker`.
 You should use go version 1.10 or higher.

 ## Usage